 - Leave them in their packaging in the fridge overnight, and allow them to come to room temperature before unwrapping.

-How to freeze baked cookies:
+How to freeze baked homemade cookies:

 If you are dealing with leftover cookies or cookies that have already been baked, it’s a simple process to store cookies like these caramel turtle cookies, wookie cookies or candy cane brownie blossom cookies.
-This is my favorite way to store cookies for the holidays!
+This is the best way to store cookies for the holidays!
 I often do all of my baking for the holidays early or host a baking exchange and freeze the cookies for later.

 - Make sure that your cookies are completely cool.